albatros13/wikicite/README.md

      (context) features.

 ## Running data processing script on GCloud
-  The script can be executed on PySpark as described S. Harshdeep in the original project wiki.
+  The script can be executed on PySpark as described by S. Harshdeep in the original project wiki.
   Here we provide instructions for configuring a Google Cloud Dataproc cluster for dataset processing.

   1. Create a project following generic instructions as in https://developers.google.com/workspace/guides/create-project.